TOOLS

 Credentials/Documentation

 Certification of American Indian or Alaska descent is required for direct services.
 Provisions of cooperative agreement require tribal endorsement in the form of Resolution to sanction tribal participation.
-Costs will be determined in accordance with OMB Circular No. A-87 for State, local, and Indian tribal governments (and Circular No. A-122 for Nonprofit Organizations) implemented through applicable grant administration regulations 45 CFR, 92 (45 CFR, 74 for nonprofit organizations).
-OMB Circular No. A-87 applies to this program.
+Costs will be determined in accordance with 2 CFR part 225 for State, local, and Indian tribal governments (and 2 CFR 230 for Nonprofit Organizations) implemented through applicable grant administration regulations 45 CFR 75.

 Application Procedure